144 pages • 4 hours read

 Chapter 26 Summary

-This chapter begins with an unconventional fugitive slave bulletin, dated December 23.
+This chapter begins with an unconventional fugitive bulletin, dated December 23.
 It describes Cora and concludes with the assertion that she has stopped running, that the bounty for her “remains unclaimed,” and that “[s]he was never property” (304).

 Cora is forced to lead Ridgeway and Homer to the ghost station after her capture.
 She divulges its location after the slave catcher holds a pistol to her eye.